rojuu/roju_tracer/README.md

 You should be able to just use the Makefile on Linux.

 ### Mac
-You should be able to use the Makefile if you have installed SDL2 using homebrew.
+You should be able to use the Makefile if you have for example installed SDL2 using homebrew.

 ### Windows
 The build.bat file might work on windows, but hasn't been tested in a while.
 Just point %SDL2% to your SDL2 library folder, or install SDL2 in way your compiler can find it.